 The Age of the Clinical

-In this sermon on John 4:13-14, Dr. Martyn Lloyd-Jones addresses two common extremes that people tend to fall into; namely, pure emotionalism and pure intellectualism.
-He points out that the world swings, like a pendulum, between relying solely on emotions and relying solely on intellect.
-Both of these extremes are excluded in Christianity which embraces emotions that are grounded in truth.
+In this sermon on John 4:13–14 titled “The Age of the Clinical,” Dr. Martyn Lloyd-Jones addresses two common extremes where people tend to fall: pure emotionalism and pure intellectualism.
+He points out that the world swings like a pendulum between relying solely on emotions and relying solely on intellect.
+Both of these extremes are excluded in Christianity; instead it embraces emotions that are grounded in truth.
 He shows that the world often excludes emotion to protect itself from pain.
 To illustrate this, he uses the philosophy of stoicism.
 This philosophy attempts to cut out all emotion in order to be unaffected and safe.
-Dr. Lloyd-Jones points out that this kind of false protection is only a partial solution to the problems that we face.
-It merely ignores suffering rather than providing a solution for it.
-He describes Christianity as a balanced view of intellect and emotion; God created us as creatures that are made to do more than understand truth; we are made to feel truth.
-Moreover, our Savior wept over sin and suffering.
-Whereas the world would rob us of either knowing truth or feeling and experiencing it, but God would have you weep with those who weep and rejoice with those who are rejoicing.
+Dr. Lloyd-Jones points out that this kind of false protection is only a partial solution.
+It merely ignores suffering rather than providing a solution.
+He describes Christianity as a balanced view of intellect and emotion.
+God created people as creatures that are made to do more than understand truth; they are made to feel truth.
+Moreover, their Savior wept over sin and suffering.
+Whereas the world would rob all of either knowing truth or feeling and experiencing it, but God would have His people weep with those who weep and rejoice with those who rejoice.

 About Dr. Martyn Lloyd-Jones